Research Assistant Professor

 - Biological mechanisms underlying neuropsychiatric disorders

-- Circuit-based neuropathological states classification
+- Circuit-based neuropathological states transition

-- Cross-species comparison models
+- Cross-species comparison

 - Computation psychiatry

 We study the biological mechanisms behind heritable psychiatric disorders like schizophrenia, bipolar disorder, and autism spectrum disorder (ASD).
-Our goal is to find new ways to understand, classify, and treat these brain disorders.
+Our goal is to find new ways to understand, classify, manage, and potentially treat these brain disorders.

 .